-See appendix 3 for a summary of estimated financial costs.
+See appendix 3 for summary of estimated financial costs.

-- 4.7 There is a need to understand local information in order to be able to plan.
+- 4.8 There is a need to understand local information in order to be able to plan.
 To inform the models, work has been carried out to estimate the number of self-funders with eligible needs who will come forward to register their spend on care with their local authority to start their care account in 2016/17.
 The estimated numbers are:

 - 578 in Residential Care

 - 540 receiving Home Care

-The degree and speed at which the people contained in the above figures present will determine the cost to the authority.
+The degree and speed at which the people contained in the above figures present will determine the size of the cost envelope for the authority.

-4.8 Operational impacts
+4.9 Operational impacts